 No wonder Raku has some of the highest Las Vegas restaurant ratings on Yelp.
-We especially like their agedashi tofu, which we understand they make themselves from scratch, their sumptuous grilled onigiris (see above) and their kurobuta pork cheek.
-Famous Hawaii food celebrities, such as Nalo Farms’ Dean Okimoto, says that Raku is his favorite restaurant in all of Las Vegas.
+We especially like their agedashi tofu, which we understand they make themselves from scratch.
+We also enjoy their sumptuous grilled onigiris and their kurobuta pork cheek.
+Famous Hawaii food celebrities, such as Nalo Farms’ Dean Okimoto, says that Raku is his favorite restaurants in all of Las Vegas.
 As someone, who hangs with the best of Hawaii’s culinary elite, we definitely share in his expert opinion.

 Amenities in One of Our Favorite Las Vegas Restaurants

 An added nice feature of the restaurant is Raku’s bathroom, which features a built-in aquarium and a unique waterfall-like faucet.
 In our opinion, Raku has the nicest restaurant bathroom we’ve ever seen.
 And if you’re in need of some omiyage, you can purchase Raku’s very own brand of shoyu.
 They make from scratch and is among the best we’ve tasted.
 They also package it in a very nice gift bag.
 So it’ll make a very nice omiyage for some of your more cherished friends and relatives.

 In the same strip mall, you can also find Sweets Raku.
 The same owners as Raku operate this establishment which specializes in unique and innovative Japanese style desserts.
 It also enjoys high ratings on Yelp and is another one of our favorite Las Vegas restaurants.

 As all with most good things in life, dining at Raku and Sweets Raku are not that cheap.
 But they’re really good.
 Ask Dean if you’re still not sure.